 and industrial archaeology organisations are

-The second volume covers the west of the county
+The third and final volume covers the north and east of

 people touring the county.